 Exhibit C.1 illustrates how the Program contribution cap and contribution waiver would apply to employees' wages/self-employed income.
-The baseline modeling assumption is that contributions are waived on income below \$30,000 and above \$400,000, with the exception of Design 4, which does not have a contribution cap.
+The baseline modeling assumption is that contributions are waived on income below \$30,000, regardless of an individual's total income level, and above \$400,000, with the exception of Design 4, which does not have a contribution cap.